Our main recommendation

-Built into the heads are fading indicator bristles that change from (usually) a blue colour, to a pale blue/translucent colour to alert you it is time to change.
+Built into the heads are fading indicator bristles that change from (usually) a blue color, to a pale blue/translucent color to alert you it is time to change.

-There are also Clean Maximiser bristled brush heads that change from green to yellow.
+There are also Clean Maximizer bristled brush heads that change from green to yellow.
 When the bristles are all yellow, it is time to replace the head.

 Our comprehensive guide to Oral-B brush heads explains each in more detail.

 Arguably there are many ‘smart’ features built into even the most basic toothbrushes.
 A timer and pacer require microchips etc.

 However, typically when referring to smart toothbrushes, the differentiating factor here is the addition of Bluetooth.